On the consistency of supervised learning with missing values

 The split $(j^{\star}_1, z^{\star}_1)$ which minimizes the misclassification error is selected, and observations are split accordingly.
 Those that lack both variables $j^{\star}_0$ and $j^{\star}_1$ are split with the second best, $j^{\star}_2$, and so on until the proposed split has a worse misclassification error than the blind rule of sending all remaining missing values to the same daughter, the most populated one.
-To predict, the training surrogates are kept.
-This construction is described in Algorithm~\ref{alg-split-surrogate} and is the default method in {\tt rpart} \citep{therneau1997introduction}.
+To predict, the training surrogates are kept (see Algorithm~\ref{alg-split-surrogate} in Appendix~\ref{sec:availablecase} for details).
+This construction is the default method in {\tt rpart} \citep{therneau1997introduction}.
 Surrogate method is expected to be appropriate when there are relationships between covariates.

-\paragraph*{Probabilistic splits} Another option is to propagate missing observations according to a Bernoulli distribution $\mathcal B(\frac{\#L}{\#L+\#R})$, where $\#L$ (resp. $\#R$) is the number of points already on the left (resp. right) (see Algorithm~\ref{alg-probabilistic-split} in Appendix~\ref{subsec:app:algo}).
+\paragraph{Probabilistic splits} Another option is to propagate missing observations according to a Bernoulli distribution $\mathcal B(\frac{\#L}{\#L+\#R})$, where $\#L$ (resp. $\#R$) is the number of points already on the left (resp. right) (see Algorithm~\ref{alg-probabilistic-split} in Appendix~\ref{subsec:app:algo}).
 This is the default method in C4.5 \citep{quinlan2014c4}.